IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 ``oT_Data_NodeLocation.csv``               Node location in latitude and longitude
 =========================================  ==========================================================================================================

+In any input file only the columns indicated in this document will be read.
+For example, you can add a column for comments or additional information as needed, but it will not read by the model.

 Options
 ----------
 A description of the options included in the file ``oT_Data_Option.csv`` follows: